The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: An Epistemological Problem

 This, however, is not necessarily an issue.
 The fact that superdeterminism excludes from metaphysical reflection positions alternative to strong fundamentality, if superdeterminism had good reasons to be considered reliable, would not be regarded as a (major) problem.
-And if it were a so, it would be a problem common to any other theory that presents itself as a strongly fundamental one.
+And if it were so, it would be a problem common to any other theory that presents itself as a strongly fundamental one.
 Trivially, NSD can only present itself as strongly fundamental (or at least weakly fundamental with respect to the most fundamental theory currently available) due to its violation of SI.
-Statistical independence is in fact a horizontal assumption in every physical theory in circulation; NSD, contextualizing this violation on a more fundamental level, simply interprets SD as the most fundamental theory with respect to those assuming SI.
-A similar argument can be found in Baas \& Le Bihan \cite{Baas2023} when they discusse \textit{exceptionalist superdeterminism} (see Section~\ref{subsec:ImpossOfSci}).
+Statistical independence is in fact {an assumption made by every purported fundamental physical theory in circulation}; NSD, contextualising this violation on a more fundamental level, simply interprets SD as the most fundamental theory with respect to those assuming SI.
+A similar argument can be found in \cite{Baas2023} when they discuss \textit{exceptionalist superdeterminism} (see Section~\ref{subsec:ImpossOfSci}).

 The error of \textit{na\"ive superdeterminism} lies, more than anything, in how it uses strong fundamentality.
 Rather than identifying whether NSD fits the criteria of fundamentality given, its proponents instead assume strong fundamentality, using it as a premise for arguments aimed at legitimating \textit{na\"ive superdeterminism}.